Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Wi Kao was burning.
 Vehicles in the street were brutal balls of black-edge flame, buildings were burning and the air was bitter with smoke.
 From his turret, Fiin could see the silver needle of Lavyan Tower, ablaze up its taller side without a single Emberpelt air-tanker anywhere near it.
 A fire that huge should have been swarmed by firefighters, but the firefighters themselves would have been overwhelmed by the sheer *number* of fires even if they were free to fight fires in the first place.

-As first responders---their motto was *“Stand Behind Us”*---they too were charged with Protecting, and on that ground their common heritage with Stoneback never wavered.
+As first responders - their motto was *“Stand Behind Us”* - they too were charged with Protecting, and on that ground their common heritage with Stoneback never wavered.
 The Emberpelts had their paws on the ground, facing down the biodrones without even knowing what they were up against.

 Fiin admired them.
 Many would die today, probably.
 And maybe, if the Gao survived this, they could be interred with honors at High Mountain Fortress.
 But the fact that his Growl had already shoved aside more than one blazing fire truck showed just how truly dire things had got.